 To start, it’s important to acknowledge the fact that having access to computers is fundamental to every child’s education.
 Exposure to technology and consistent internet access has been proven to help children’s learning.
 For example, when low-income students were given access to internet-capable devices, schools found that their test scores went about 30 percent.

 Just that in itself is enough of a reason to give children all of the access they require to educational resources online.
 However, children who are exposed to technology early have the chance to grow certain essential skills that they’ll use for the rest of their lives.
-Not only will they be able to better use technology, they’ll understand it better.
+Not only will they be able to better use technology, but they’ll also understand it better.
 Our world is connected to technology in so many ways; helping your children to understand technology (through activities like programming and coding) can help them to understand how the world around them and so many useful tools work.

 Furthermore, children who get the hang of technology early and are interested in how technology, programming, and coding works will begin to develop other crucial skills as well.
 Alongside a general better understanding of our world and how it works, boys and girls who start working on these activities will grow much better critical thinking skills earlier on.